 These recommendations can be implemented in the first 100 days and will lay the groundwork for positive change across our food and agriculture system.
 AGree stands ready to work with Secretary Vilsack, the USDA, and Congress to create a resilient, profitable, and sustainable agriculture system.
 We look forward to getting to work and ushering in this new era of climate-smart agriculture.

-Join Us Feb 4 to Discuss the Biden Administration and Congressional Agenda for Climate Smart Agriculture
+Feb 4, 2021 Event Discussing the Biden Administration and Congressional Agenda for Climate Smart Agriculture

-We are hosting a virtual panel on February 4 to examine policies that the Biden Administration and Congress can enact within the first 100 days to promote climate smart agriculture across the country.
-Bipartisan experts will discuss the meaningful actions the Biden-Harris administration and Congress can take to catalyze results and set a tone for the next four years.
+AGree hosted a virtual panel on February 4, 2021 to examine policies that the Biden Administration and Congress can enact within the first 100 days to promote climate smart agriculture across the country.
+Bipartisan experts discussed the meaningful actions the Biden-Harris administration and Congress can take to catalyze results and set a tone for the next four years.